Getting to Know our Guest

 Could you please introduce yourself in a few words.

-Can you tell us a bit about what sparked your interest in anthropology and what motivated you to pursue this field of study?
+Can you tell us a bit about what sparked your interest in astrophysics and what motivated you to pursue a career in this field?